WPManageNinja/fluent-community-docs/code-snippets.md

 ```php
 define('FLUENT_COMMUNITY_PORTAL_SLUG', 'community');
 ```
 This code need to be placed in your wp-config.php file.
+After add this, make sure you resave the permalink settings to flush the rewrite rules.

 ### Add Custom CSS to Portal<a name="custom_css"></a>
 You can add custom CSS to the portal by using the following code